codewithmurali/weather-app/README.md

 # weather-app
-Build a weather app using JavaScript
+Build a weather app using React